daveshap/DavidShapiroBlog/docs/_posts/2020-10-01-singularity-by-2030.md

 title: "Singularity by 2030?"
 date: 2020-10-01
 description: I think we will see the singularity by 2030...
-categories: [Singularity, Deep Learning, Quantum Computing, Automation]
+categories: [Singularity, Deep-Learning, Quantum Computing, Automation]
 ---

 # What is the singularity?